 When to keep your plan - and when to start over

 Tips for sustaining the effectiveness of your program

 Live Question & Answer Session - have your specific safety incentives questions answered!

 About The Speaker

-Walaski is a Professional Member of ASSE, currently serving as the Administrator of the Society's Consultants Practice Specialty and Member of the Society's Nomination and Election Committee.
+She is a Professional Member of ASSE, currently serving as the Administrator of the Society's Consultants Practice Specialty and Member f the Society's Nomination and Election Committee.
+She is a member of the Indiana University Pennsylvania Safety Sciences Advisory Board.
 In June 2011 Walaski was the recipient of the ASSE President's Award, and the ASSE WISE 100 Women of Safety.